Exploring vs Exploiting: My Potbelly’s Experience

 IT.
 WAS.
 DELICIOUS.

-Nietzsche: Those who prefer a handful of certainty to a whole cartload of beautiful possibilities.
+Nietzsche paraphrased: There are those who prefer a handful of certainty to a whole cartload of beautiful possibilities.

 Next